jackruss/freeway/readme.md

 # Freeway

-A wrapper around bouncy to build a two way proxy so that vendors can connect to our cloud via one ip address.
+A 2-way proxy server

-## Why
+* proxy server

-To provide a single ip for external interfacing vendors for incoming requests and outgoing requests.
-Freeway can be configured to proxy secure requests from one datacenter to dynamic load balancers that can route to platform as a service applications in multiple datacenters.
+* reverse proxy server

 ## About

-Freeway uses a simple couchdb for its configuration setup, this couchdb can be configured by passing env params or by setting up a config.json file in the root of the application.
+Freeway uses a couchdb for its configuration setup, this couchdb can be configured by passing env params or by setting up a config.json file in the root of the application.
 The config takes two keys, (uri and db)